This post may contain affiliate links. Please see our disclosure policy.

 It was incredibly popular, and they continued issuing it yearly, with updates each year for the next few years.
 Every year, readers sent in handwritten notes with recipes they loved, asking for them to be included in the next edition.

-The recipes were tested, and if they passed muster, they were added into the next edition.
+The recipes were tested, and if they passed muster, they were added to the next edition.

 It was pretty informal, and many sources say that no known copies of the original 1909 edition have survived to this day.
 I actually found a copy of the original 1909 version in the Archives of the University of Iowa (special thanks to reference librarian Olivia Garrison for her help in digitizing this first edition).